sundeepbassi/quizzy-movies/README.md

 2) As a user I want to play a quiz game about movies.

+The screenshot below shows the quiz game that the user can play on.
+There is a question and 5 answers.

 [A movie quiz game](assets/screenshots/quiz-movie.jpg)

 3) As a user I want to know which questions I got correct and those I got incorrect.

+The screenshot below shows the correct answer in green and the wrong answers in red.

 [correct and incorrect answers](assets/screenshots/answers.jpg)

 4) As a user I want to be able to restart the quiz game.

+The screenshot below shows at the bottom of the container there is a restart button to begin the game again.

 [Restart Button](assets/screenshots/restart.jpg)